nuxt/vercel-builder/README.md

   "builds": [
     {
       "src": "nuxt.config.js",
-      "use": "@nuxtjs/now-builder",
+      "use": "@nuxtjs/now-builder
-      "config": {}
     }
   ]
 }
 ```

-Upon deployment, you will get a URL like this: https://nuxtjs-8fnzfb1ci.now.sh
+Upon deployment, you will get a URL like this: `https://nuxtjs-8fnzfb1ci.vercel.app`

-See [Basic Example](./examples/basic) for a more complete deployable example.
+See [Basic example](./examples/basic) for a more complete deployable example, including an example of how to set up `vercel dev` support.

 See [Deploying two Nuxt apps side-by-side](./examples/side-by-side/README.md) for details on deploying two Nuxt apps in one monorepo.